-Bitcoin Jumps Over $71K
+Bitcoin Jumps Over $71K as UK's FCA Lets Institutional Investors Create Crypto ETNs

 The leading cryptocurrency had crossed $70,000 for the first time ever last week.

-Note: UPDATE (March 11, 08:15 UTC): Updates headline, adds details.